wyp1125/SeqEnhDL/README.md

 # enhancer-prediction
 Multiple machine learning and deep learning models for kmer-based enhancer prediction.
-Usage of each program can be displayed by typing a command line without any option.
+Usage of each program (excluding wrapper scripts) can be displayed by typing a command line without any option.

 ### Data processing tools:
 1) **mask_seq.pl**